18F/C2/doc/overview.md

 1. The requester submits a new purchase request via the form at `/ncr/work_orders/new`.
 1. Their "approving officer" (the "AO" – their supervisor) receives an email notification with the request.
 1. If the AO approves, it goes to one or two other budget office approvers, depending on the type of request.
+  1. BA60 and BA61 requests go through two tiers of budget approvals.
+Tier One verifies the budget coding for a request and adds the codes (Soc/Func) into the request.
+Tier Two budget approvers do final approval, which includes verifying that there are funds available.
+  1. Any BA60 or BA61 request from the White House Service Center, indicated with the appropriate org code, bypasses the Tier One approval.
 1. Once all approvers have approved the Proposal, the requester gets a notification.

 #### Additional resources